jijanurrahman/Django-based-online-library-with-book-review-system/README.md

 ## 📝 License

-This project is developed by **Jijanur Rahman** as part of the Ostad course projects.
+This project is developed by **Jijanur Rahman** as part of personal practice for a Django full-stack development journey.

 ## 📧 Contact